-Linden is not poisonous to cats.
-This small tree is perfectly safe to grow in an environment with felines.
-It does not contain harmful substances that can be hazardous to cats.
-Linden is actually included in the American Society for the Prevention of Cruelty to Animals (ASPCA) list of non-toxic plants for cats.
+Linden, also known as Basswood, is not toxic to cats.
+This tree is safe to grow in environments where felines are present, as it does not contain substances that are hazardous to them.
+In fact, the American Society for the Prevention of Cruelty to Animals (ASPCA) includes Linden in its list of non-toxic plants for cats.

 Can Cats Eat Linden or Basswood?